Personal Injury, Wrongful Death, Mass Tort Cases, Class Actions, Labor / Employment Law Attorney

 While it is true that, when the case settles, your health insurer will want reimbursement of a portion of the medical costs it pays for, normally such amounts are reduced to reflect a fair result for all involved.

-As a personal injury lawyer in El Segundo and other areas of Los Angeles, clients frequently ask me what medical treatment they should get.
+As a personal injury lawyer in Los Angeles, clients frequently ask me what medical treatment they should get.
 Naturally, I give them my opinions in an effort to get them the care they need with the goal of getting back to their pre-accident health as soon as possible.
 Many clients are uncertain whether the health care treatment they are receiving is going to assist their claim.
 For example, sometimes I am asked a question such as the following: “If I have a MRI taken of my back and it shows no damage, won’t that hurt my case?”
 In essence, they are making treatment decisions based on the claim as opposed to their symptoms.

 If your back is hurting as a result of a car accident or slip and fall, go see the doctor and get the MRI.
 If the MRI shows no damage, consider yourself lucky because you will probably heal completely.
 The fact that you don’t have a strong personal injury case is secondary to being in good health.